MicrosoftDocs/sql-docs/docs/advanced-analytics/what-is-sql-server-machine-learning.md

 Developers and analysts often have code running on top of a local SQL Server instance.
 The most common approach for in-database analytics is to use [sp_execute_external_script](../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md), passing R or Python script as an input parameter.

-Classic client-server interaction are another modality.
+Classic client-server interactions are another modality.
 From any client workstation that has an IDE, you can install [Microsoft R Client](https://docs.microsoft.com/machine-learning-server/r-client/what-is-microsoft-r-client) or the [Python libraries](https://docs.microsoft.com/machine-learning-server/install/python-libraries-interpreter), and then write code that pushes execution (referred to as a *remote compute context*) to data and operations to a remote SQL Server.

 Finally, if you are using a [standalone server](r/r-server-standalone.md) and the Developer edition, you can build solutions on a client workstation using the same libraries and interpreters, and then deploy production code on SQL Server Machine Learning Services (In-Database).